isaureCdB/ProtNAff/README.md

 In the notebook, you can select and run a custom filter and clustering method among the provided examples.
 You can also write your own filter or clustering method.
 **You can also run this notebook as a web server in Google Colab by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/filtering-clustering.ipynb).
 This does not require ProtNAff to be installed.**

-- The [analysis of sequence-specific conformations notebook](./sequence-specific_conformations.ipynb). **You can also run this notebook in Google Colab by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/sequence-specific_conformations.ipynb).
-This does not require ProtNAff to be installed.**

 ### Description of the main scripts

-Here the main scripts are described:
+Here the main scripts are decribed:

 * `create_database.sh` the script to create the `structures.json`
-  - input: an optional argument -c <number> corresponding to the distance threshold to calculate the interaction with the protein, a list of pdb ids, and rna/dna depending on what nucleic acids you are working on
+  - input: a list of pdb ids, and rna/dna depending of what nucleic acids you are working on
-  - output: the `structures.json` file
+  - ouput: the `structures.json` file

 * `create_frag_library.sh` the script to create the fragment libraries
-  - input: -a or -f to define what type of clustering will be made (-a for the accurate method, or -f for the fast one which is the default one), rna/dna depending on what nucleic acids you are working on, the `structures.json` is needed
+  - input: rna/dna depending of what nucleic acids you are working on, the `structures.json` is needed
   - output: `fragments.json` and `fragments_clust.json`

 Some useful scripts: